oaripay/ebsi-core-services/contracts/admin-scripts/README.md

 yarn nx compile @ebsiint-sc/admin-scripts
 ```

-This will take all the latest solidity source code from smart contracts projects (worskpace packages under `@ebsiint-sc/` namespace) and create an output `src` folder with all the information related to the smart contracts:
+This will take all the latest solidity source code from smart contracts projects (workspace packages under `@ebsiint-sc/` namespace) and create an output `src` folder with all the information related to the smart contracts:

 - `abi`
 - `artifacts`